themesberg/pixel-bootstrap-ui-kit/README.md

 ## Example pages

-Pixel Lite comes with 6 example pages that we created to show you the beautiful user interfaces that can be created including a pricing, contact, login and register page.
+Pixel comes with 6 example pages that we created to show you the beautiful user interfaces that can be created including a pricing, contact, login and register page.

 ## Full documentation